Originally published on September 28, 2017, updated July 1, 2020

 When it comes to product searches, Amazon is Google’s biggest competitor.
 A recent study found that 55% of online product searches began on Amazon in 2016.
-That’s up 11% from 2015, when 44% of shoppers checked Amazon first.

 The same study found quite a few game-changing facts about the power of Amazon’s search engine and common online shopping habits: